ericrogler/Green-Book/Chapters/Z005_Standards_Objectives.md

 Standards depend heavily on what, where, and how you’re teaching.
 You may have many standards to follow or not that many, so learn where you can and cannot be flexible on topics to enhance learning.
 Additionally, you may have to make concessions on topics and time you need for the curriculum.

-- **Your main goal here is to meet all standards and go into the appropriate depth on each topic.**
+- **Your main goal here is to meet all standards and go into the appropriate depth on each relevant topic.**

 ## **Long Answer**